 Hawthorn Builders, Extension and period renovation in the Melbourne suburb of Hawthorn.

-The existing conditions of this original block cladded, double fronted, Hawthorn terrace had grown some ‘late 60s uninspired extensions’ which were, unfortunately, badly executed and in need of rebuilding to a modern standard!
+The existing conditions of this original block cladded, double fronted, Hawthorn terrace had grown some ‘late 60s uninspired extensions’ which was, unfortunately, badly executed and in need of rebuilding to a modern standard!

 The trick was to achieve this without compromising the heritage value and period details.
 During the extension design phase the options were not always obvious and owners Duncan and Emily had some challenging ideas which were not always easy to achieve but turned out to be stunning and worth the extra challenge.